-To manage IP access using iptables
+To manage IP access using iptables, here are some common commands:

 iptables -A INPUT -s xx.xx.xx.xx -j DROP